Daughter of the Regiment (1933 film)

 Daughter of the Regiment (Die Tochter des Regiments) is a 1933 Austrian-German comedy film directed by Carl Lamac and starring Anny Ondra, Werner Fuetterer and Adele Sandrock.
 It is loosely based on the 1840 opera La fille du regiment by Gaetano Donizetti, with the setting updated from the Napoleonic to the First World War.
 A separate French-language version was also released, with Ondra reprising her role.

-Synopsis
+Plot

 A baby girl is found and rescued by a Scottish regiment during the First World War and adopted as the regiment's daughter.
 Many years later she is a grown-up when the Highlanders are sent on a special mission to the mountains of Bavaria to crack down on whiskey smugglers.